ilzo/smoy_dev/wp-content/plugins/add-to-any/README.txt

 5. Settings for Floating Share Bars

 == Changelog ==

+= 1.7.14 =
+* Fix the standard placement option for WooCommerce Product types

 = 1.7.13 =
 * Update standard placement for [WooCommerce](https://woocommerce.com/) to display share buttons after the product meta block instead of the product description